netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 ### REFLECTION:

-> We learned that the ideas in this paper are practical, and accessible thanks to Gemini ADK Agents!
+> We learned that the ideas in this paper are practical and accessible thanks to Gemini ADK Agents!
 ___

 ### KEY CONCEPTS: